 If your child rides a bike to school and keeps their bike locked on school grounds, you will need to apply for a bike permit.
 If you would like to apply for a bike permit simply complete the form below.
 The school has limited spaces so we will be allocating these to pupils who live the furthest away from school.
 The school will be handing out the permits in September.
 There will be no bikes allowed on the site until then due to a safe return on the first few days.
 Once the permits are allocated a space will be given and guidance on using it safely.

 We love to use Class Dojo to communicate with you at home and lots of you will have seen photos and videos already uploaded by your child's teacher.
 Please make sure you are connected to Class Dojo and keep an eye on Class Dojo for day-to-day class and whole-school information, photos and updates of our learning, updates on your child's behaviour, and messages from the class teacher.

 A key priority of our school is ensuring good relationships between teachers and adults at home, this is to ensure that the children are fully supported both at home and at school.
 It is essential that you do not hesitate to communicate with your class teacher or year leader via class dojo if you have any questions, comments, or worries.
 It should be noted that this tool is to be used in an appropriate and friendly way.
 At Southfields Primary School we operate a zero-tolerance approach to the use of inappropriate behaviour anywhere on the school site, social media, or via our communication systems with parents (*Inappropriate behaviour means disrespectful conduct towards people or property within the school site or via social media).

 - If your child requires medication or an inhaler in school, please complete the Google form and make sure that your child brings this into school to be kept in their classrooms.

 I understand that this is a lot of information to take in, so please feel free to contact your class teacher or year leader if you have any further questions, as always we will try our best to help you.

-Mrs Hilton and the Year 4 team.
+The Year 4 team.